 Want a free list of first time home buyers programs in Denver?
-Call (303) 222-0027 or e-mail firstname.lastname@example.org, and we’ll be happy to e-mail you a free list that compares programs.
+Please call (303) 222-0027 or e-mail firstname.lastname@example.org, and we will be happy to e-mail you a free list that compares programs.

 There are a number of first time home buyers programs available throughout the Denver metro area.

-These programs are offered by cities, the state of Colorado, and the federal government, and most are designed to help people with “low to moderate income.”
+These programs are offered by cities, the state of Colorado and the federal government, and the majority are designed to help people with “low to moderate income.”
 Before you automatically rule yourself out of that category, because you believe that your income might be too high, check with a mortgage broker or lender.
 In some cases, even individuals with income up to $95,000 can get assistance.

 When evaluating first time home buyers programs, it’s important to compare each of the programs.

 Interest Rates On The Loans For First Time Home Buyers